tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/rq5-benchmarks/README.md

     - For plot 4:
         - Run `./plot4.sh` (Should this fail to the correct output check the individual steps listed in that file)
         - The resulting plot is located in `plots/4/plot4.pdf`
+    - For plot 7:
+        - Run `./plot7.sh` (Should this fail to the correct output check the individual steps listed in that file)
+        - The resulting plot is located in `plots/7/plot7.pdf`